rubysash/chunker/README.md

 In chunks, I could send it a chunk at a time and stay under the email limit.

+## Syntax
-## to chunk into 3 MB at a time
+### Chunk 3 MB at a time into JSON

-python chunker.py chunk somefile.pdf 3
+`python chunker.py chunk somefile.pdf 3`

-## To rebuild all chunks
+### Rebuild all JSON chunks
-python chunker.py reassemble somefile.pdf_metadata.json
+`python chunker.py reassemble somefile.pdf_metadata.json`

 ## How it works

-The somefile.pdf_metadata.json file it makes contains checksums on each json, and the original checksum so it can verify the rebuild:
+The somefile.pdf_metadata.json file it makes contains checksums on each json and the original checksum so it can verify the rebuild:

 ### Example Metadata
 ```json